As parents getting a divorce in Pennsylvania, you're probably worried sick about what your divorce will do to your kids.

 Use divorce mediation and work with us instead!

-Using our extensive financial knowledge into the complex matters of child support, we’ll help you and your spouse determine an amount that accurately reflects your the specialized needs of your children.
+Using our extensive financial knowledge of the complex matters of child support in PA, we’ll help you and your spouse determine an amount that accurately reflects the specialized needs of your children.

-- We’ll talk about who your children are, what they like to do and what it will take to make sure they’re getting what they need and deserve.
-Not just what the formula says you have to pay so they can “get by.”
+We’ll talk about who your children are, what they like to do, and what it will take to make sure they’re getting what they need and deserve.
+Not just what some guideline says you have to pay so they can “get by.”

 Because no two situations are alike.